Let the Right One In (The Vampire Diaries)

-"Let the Right One In" is the 17th episode of the first season of The CW television series, The Vampire Diaries and the 17th episode of the series overall.
-It originally aired on April 8, 2010.
-The episode's story was written by Brian Young and the teleplay by Julie Plec.
-It was directed by Dennis Smith.
+"Let the Right One In" is the seventeenth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on April 8, 2010.
+The episode's teleplay was written by series co-developer Julie Plec based on a story by staff writer Brian Young, while Dennis Smith served as director.

 Plot

 Anna (Malese Jow) is still at Jeremy's (Steven R. McQueen) room where Jeremy tries to convince her to turn him but she does not agree with it.
 Elena (Nina Dobrev) knocks on the door to ask Jeremy's help on checking all the windows due to the storm and Anna disappears before she opens the door.

 Frederick (Stephen Martines) wants to go hunting with Anna but Pearl (Kelly Hu) does not allow him to.
 While Pearl plans her next trip into town where she will continue her research on how to get their town back, Frederick allies with the rest of the vampires who are all wanting to take their revenge on the Salvatore brothers and humans now and do not want to wait.

 Damon (Ian Somerhalder) explains Pearl's plan to Stefan (Paul Wesley) and Elena cannot believe that he made a deal with her.
 Damon leaves and Stefan promises Elena to handle the situation.

 Anna and Jeremy meet at the Grill where Jeremy tries once again to convince Anna to turn him.
 She asks him to keep her secret from everyone and she sees his bracelet with the vervain that Elena gave him.
 Jeremy offers to give it to her since she likes it so much but she gives it back to him and asks him to keep wearing it.
 Pearl gets into the Grill to find and take Anna and Anna gets up to walk away from Jeremy sending him a text to explain that her mother walked in.
 On their way out they run into Mayor Lockwood (Robert Pralgo) and Tyler (Michael Trevino).
 Mayor asks them not to go out in the storm and invites them to join them for dinner but Pearl declines.
 She hears his name on her way out and changes her mind coming back.

 Meanwhile, Stefan is weakened by the fight with Frederick and Bethanne and goes out for hunting alone.
 Frederick and the other vampires find him, they stab him in the gut and take him to their house.
 Damon worries about Stefan not coming back home and not answering his phone and goes to Elena to ask if he is there.
 He suspects that Stefan has been taken by Pearl's vampires and his suspicions are confirmed when he visits the house and Frederick answers the door.
 They show him Stefan who is wounded but Damon can't enter the house to help him without invitation.